 1. Coordination of Port Activities

 The purpose of port coordination and cooperation strategies is for a port authority to formalize its expansion through a more active landlord function.
 The key drivers for the setting up of coordination mechanisms include capital investments to accommodate increased traffic through the involvement of supply chain actors at the port and in the hinterland.
 Land scarcity, oligopoly in terminal operations, and negative externalities of port development, such as environmental impacts, further stimulate port authorities to a more active role.
-Port authorities have designed coordination strategies in order to align the various supply chain actors using integrated approaches and to develop cooperation strategies with other port authorities.
+Port authorities have designed coordination strategies to align the various supply chain actors using integrated approaches and develop cooperation strategies with other port authorities.

 Globalization and the growing complexity of supply chains are encouraging port authorities to undertake strategies aiming at a better level of coordination of their hinterland that involve:

 - Usage of incentives.
 Coordinate operations of freight actors so that the usage of transport chains and the underlying assets is improved.
 It can involve using a preferential rate structure for customers that provide a minimum volume or meet a reliability level.
 Others will be encouraged to follow since the reward is lower-cost access to the infrastructures.

 - Inter-firm alliances.
 They concern two types of alliances.
 The first is vertical integration (along transport chains), where a maritime shipping company and a terminal operator can agree to coordinate their services.
 The second is horizontal integration (between competitors), where an equipment or container pool can be established to improve asset utilization.